-FREE-FOR-ALI
+FREE-FOR-ALL

-Teen Spirit includes three heroes, but the game board has four starting spaces.
+For King and Country includes three heroes, but the game board has four starting spaces.
 You can mix and match heroes from this set with any other Unmatched set to play with three or four players using the following rules:

 - 1. On a hero's first turn of the game, they may only attack the hero whose turn is immediately after them or a hero who has already taken their turn.
 In a game with three heroes, this means that the hero going first cannot attack the hero going third.
 (In a game with four heroes, the hero going first may not attack the hero going third or fourth, and the hero going second may not attack the hero going fourth.) - 2.
-When cards or effects refer to your "opponent", this includes all other players. - 3.
+When an effect on a combat card refers to 'your opponent,' that means the other player in the combat. - 3.
 A player is eliminated when their hero is defeated.
 Immediately remove their sidekick from the board, if any.
 The winner is the last player whose hero is not defeated.